BANNED WASTES

 • Radioactive wastes

-• Sludges, septic tank pumpings, or chemical toilet wastes not approved by county and CDPHE (Requires documentation as a special waste)
+• Sludges, septic tank pumpings, or chemical toilet wastes not approved by county/CDPHE

 • Used oil (see Liquid Waste above)